Where to Stay in Puerto Escondido

 What is the history of Puerto Escondido?

 Puerto Escondido is a relatively recent creation, though indigenous peoples such as the Mixtecs have populated the surrounding country for thousands of years.
 A small fishing community existed by the late 19th century, but the town didn’t start developing properly until the 1930s.
-It wasn’t until the 1960s that Highway 200 was completed, linking Escondido with the outside world by road for the first time (the highway ran along the coast of Oaxaca to Acapulco).
-In the 1970s Puerto Escondido started to develop as a low-key surfer and backpacker resort, and the population jumped from a few hundred to several thousand.
-Today the tourist facilities are far more developed, though Puerto Escondido remains relatively rustic and laid-back compared to big resorts such as Cancún, Acapulco and Los Cabos.
+It wasn’t until the 1960s that Highway 200 was completed, linking Escondido with the outside world by road for the first time.
+In the 1970s it started to develop as a low-key surfer and backpacker resort, and the population jumped from a few hundred to several thousand.
+Today the tourist facilities are far more developed, though it remains relatively rustic and laid-back compared to big resorts such as Cancún or Los Cabos.

 Beach hotel in Puerto Escondido, Mexico.